 Risk Taking and Effort Provision in Tournaments with Overconfident Players, with Noëmi Jacober.

-The Role of Overconfidence in Teamwork: Experimental Evidence, with Fidel Petros.
+The Role of Self-Confidence in Teamwork: Experimental Evidence, with Adrian Bruhin and Fidel Petros.

 Can Optimism Solve the Entrepreneurial Earnings Puzzle?, with Michele Dell’Era and Luca Opromolla.